How to respond to a GOMOR

 What can I do while waiting to receive my GOMOR?

-Start by creating a list of everyone you have served with who might write you a favorable character letter.
-Gather their email addresses and phone numbers and give each a heads up that your attorney will be asking them for a character letter.
-Your lawyer will assist them in drafting a letter that presents your best self.
-Gather your digital records to include awards, evaluations, and civilian education.
-Even collect up the best pictures of your career: you at work, with colleagues, with your family.
-Your attorney will help you organize these documents.
+Start by creating a list of everyone you have served with who might support you.
+Gather their email addresses and phone numbers and give each a heads up that your attorney will be contacting them.
 There are other actions your lawyer will need to take – working with your character references and with your family on how to support you in your response.

 The most important part of this response is your cover memo.
-The cover memorandum should be short and to the point.
-Again, word choice is critical.
-For example, if you use the word “mistake,” you are likely to have a negative outcome on the filing decision.
 You need an experienced military lawyer, like Mr. Kageleiry, who, after analyzing your case, can chart a path with the evidence and your good service that will have the highest chance of convincing the commander to file the Army GOMOR locally.

 Mr. Kageleiry oversees the building of a narrative for the Soldier with the assistance of his business manager, a retired LTC public affairs officer.
-When necessary, they might interview a specific character witness in depth to determine the best way to have this person support their colleague or family member in writing.
-With their skills and experience, they present to the commander the Soldier’s professionalism, career, family life, good service, and the Army’s need for the Soldier.
+With their skills and experience, they present a narrative to the commander that increase the chances of a local filing.

 If you are under investigation for misconduct, received notice of a pending GOMOR, or have received a GOMOR and need to respond, call now at (757) 504-2815 or contact us here and let Mr. Kageleiry help you with your case.